tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 You can either write a double value (SI unit), a bool value or an integer value (raw dynamixel count).
 Which value is written is decided by `value_type` with 0 for a double, 1 for a bool and 2 for a signed integer.
 Valid register names can be found in the respective control table in the folder `dynamixel_ros_control/devices/models`.
 ### Rebooting servos in error state
 The dynamixel will protect itself by shutting down in case that a dangerous situation occurs during operation (over-heating, over-load, ...).
 The error state can only be cleared by power-cycling or rebooting the motor.
-A reboot of servos in an error state can be initiated by calling the service `~reboot_if_error_state` of type `std_srvs::Empty`.
+A reboot of servos in an error state can be initiated by calling the service `~reboot_if_error_state` of type `std_srvs/Empty`.
 The respective error state will be read from `hardware_error_status` and printed to the console.

 ### Time synchronization
 TODO